Networking¶

 Enable Passport¶

-We purposely choose a mutual trust workflow to allow apps using passport, you will have to allow passport communication on your app side (egress), as well as on the passport side (ingress).
+We purposely choose a mutual trust workflow.
+To allow apps to use Passport, you must allow Passport communication on your app side (egress) as well as on the Passport side (ingress).

 Application Side¶